Roman Catholic

 details of death

-After German and Russian invasion of Poland in 09.1939 and start of the World War II, after start of German occupation, arrested on by the Germans on 15.11.1939 — for allowing his parishioners to sing „God save Poland”, with words „Return o Lord our free Homeland”, on 11.11.1939, on the national day of Poland — together with his vicar, Fr Anthony Hunicz, and 13 inhabitants of Kamionka village.
+After German and Russian invasion of Poland in 09.1939 and start of the World War II, after start of German occupation, arrested on by the Germans on 15.11.1939 — for allowing his parishioners to sing the hymn „God save Poland”, with words „Return o Lord our free Homeland”, on 11.11.1939, on the national day of Poland — together with his vicar, Fr Anthony Hunicz, and 13 inhabitants of Kamionka village.

-All were brought to Lubartów where were held in an jail set up in contemporary Gymnasium no 2 building.
+All were brought to Lubartów where were held in an jail set up in contemporary Gymnasium No. 2 building.

 Next all were transported to a prison in the Castle in Lublin, where they were joined in by Fr Vaclav Kosior, parish priest of Chełm parish.